2019 CIBEL Global Network Young Scholars Workshop: Technological Change and the Future of International Economic Legal Order: China and beyond

-Successful applicants will be notified on 15 March.
-Selected applicants are expected to submit completed papers in by end of March.
+Successful applicants were notified on 15 March.
+Selected applicants were expected to submit completed papers in by end of March.

-We strongly encourage first and second year PhD students who are in the process of structuring their PhD dissertations to apply.
+We strongly encouraged first and second year PhD students who were in the process of structuring their PhD dissertations to apply.

 - 28 February 2019 – Application (of no more than 500 words) due.